Activist fund year-end returns boosted by Trump rally

 New activist targets in 2016 included restaurant chain Buffalo Wild Wings, refiner Marathon Petroleum and industrial retailer HD Supply.

 J.P.
-Morgan's David Hunker, head of shareholder activism defense, said activists showed more discipline toward the end of the year in targeting companies where a broader set of investors were unhappy.
+Morgan director David Hunker, who advises companies on shareholder activism, said activists showed more discipline toward the end of the year in targeting companies where a broader set of investors were unhappy.

 "There's a lot more going on among activists to really understand what shareholder frustrations are and where they can drive a wedge between management teams, the board and their investors," Hunker said.

-Raging Capital's founder and chief investment officer, William Martin, said Trump's election and the anticipation of low-tax, pro-business policies have handed the economic baton over to Congress from the U.S. Federal Reserve, which had kept interest rates at near-zero levels for nearly a decade.
+Raging Capital Chief Investment Officer, William Martin, said Trump's election, and the anticipation of low-tax, pro-business policies, have handed the economic baton over to Congress from the U.S. Federal Reserve, which had kept interest rates at near-zero levels for nearly a decade.

 "Many of the Republican proposals have potentially far- reaching impacts on certain industries, though sufficient detail does not exist to properly quantify these impacts or their timing," according to hedge fund PSAM, which manages around $2 billion and was up 14 percent last year.

-The hedge fund, which occasionally takes activist positions, said Trump's expected deregulation push could further accelerate merger deals in 2017, with media companies expected to lead the pack.
+The hedge fund, which occasionally takes activist positions, added that Trump's expected deregulation push could further accelerate merger deals in 2017, with media companies expected to lead the pack.

-Dan Loeb, a veteran activist and founder of multi-strategy hedge fund Third Point, also said that the U.S. monetary policy pendulum was swinging away from low rates, while fiscal policy was moving away from austerity.